Vikuuu/Vikuuu.github.io/_posts/2025-06-07-building-git-part-6.md

 ##### Unreadable File

-Now, there might happen that the reader have given us a file name, that we cannot read(i.e. we do not have the appropriate permission to do so).
+Now, there might happen that the reader have given us a filename, that we cannot read(i.e. we do not have the appropriate permission to do so).
 Let's see what happens in the `git` when we do this.

 ```bash